PID Feedback Control

 Use settings defined in hardware to perform feedback on a monitored quantity.

-1. This plug-in relies on simple-pid (v2+) library, install it (don’t forget conda activate scopefoundry if necessary.)
+1. This plug-in relies on the simple-pid (v2+) library.
+Install it (don’t forget to conda activate scopefoundry if necessary):

 pip install simple-pid